Why Use a Dedicated Rounding Tool?

 3. Round Down (Floor)

-Rounding down, or the "floor" function, simply truncates the extra digits, moving the number towards negative infinity.
-It effectively ignores the decimal remainder.
+The "floor" function truncates extra digits, moving the number toward negative infinity.
+It effectively ignores any decimal remainder, which is common in programming when determining whole units.

 - 2.9 rounds to 2